-"Free shipping on all orders over $38.00 at checkout "Limited Time Only"
+"Free shipping (US & Territories only) on all orders over $49.00 at checkout"

-"Free shipping on all orders over $38.00 at checkout "Limited Time Only"
+"Free shipping (US & Territories only) on all orders over $49.00 at checkout"

 When it got down to the business of selecting the variety of trees from the many that exist, they decided upon Arbequina from Spain.
 They are known for their good tasting fruit as well as producing a Georgia Grown good quality olive oil.
 They are also looking at testing others such as Arbonsana and Tosca from Spain, Salonenque and Tanche from France, Barouni from Tunisia and Lucca from California.
 Their trees were produced from cuttings from proven varietals since trees from seedlings do not produce fruit.

 The Poling’s Woodpecker Trail Farm consists of almost 300 acres with 14 acres presently planted in olive trees with an additional thirty acres reserved for future varietals.
 Initially they started with 726 trees but backed it down to 226 trees per acre with 12-13’ width rows.
 They are presently harvesting for 2020.

 It is necessary to track fertilization closely which is done by collecting leaf samples as a guide.
 They constantly track levels of boron, potash and calcium.
 Nitrogen is introduced as needed utilizing water soluble/fertigation 20 20 20.
 Trees need 12-20 gallons of water a week.
 They utilize a pressure balanced drip system with 18-24 inch spacing for emitters.
 Additionally they add flush valves to each line keeping the drip system clear of air pockets and debris.
 They selectively prune (remove unwanted branches) the trees to improve the tree’s structure and direct new, healthy growth.